patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 Here is an example...

-![progressive wizard step 1](img/wizard-progressive-step1.png) Step 1: The user is presented with a Get Started screen where they can specify what they want to do.
+![progressive wizard step 1](img/wizard-progressive-step1.png) Step 1: The user is presented with a Get started screen where they can specify what they want to do.

 ![progressive wizard step 2](img/wizard-progressive-step2-new.png) Step 2: Based on their choice to create a new object, they are presented with a second set of options.
 But the remaining steps are still unknown.

-![progressive wizard step 3](img/wizard-progressive-step3-new.png) Step 3: After the choose “Quick Create” and click Next, they can now be presented with a full set of steps.
+![progressive wizard step 3](img/wizard-progressive-step3-new.png) Step 3: After the choose “Quick create” and click Next, they can now be presented with a full set of steps.
 It should be possible to revisit either of the first two steps making different choices and steps shown should update accordingly.

 ### Mobile considerations
 When viewing a wizard on a mobile device, the steps sidebar will be hidden and collapse into a drop down menu panel as shown below.